Holy See–Soviet Union relations

 Holy See–Soviet Union relations were marked by long-standing ideological disagreements between the Catholic Church and the Soviet Union.
 The Holy See attempted to enter in a pragmatic dialogue with Soviet leaders during the papacies of John XXIII and Paul VI.
 In the 1990s, Pope John Paul II's diplomatic policies were cited as one of the principal factors that led to the dissolution of the Soviet Union.

-Heightened tensions: 1917 to 1958
+Heightened tensions (1917–1958)

 Benedict XV

 The end of World War I brought about the revolutionary development that Benedict XV had foreseen in his first encyclical.
 With the Russian Revolution, the Holy See was faced with a new, so far unknown, situation: an ideology and government which rejected not only the Catholic Church but also religion as a whole.
 "Some hope developed among the United Orthodox in Ukraine and Armenia, but many of the representatives there disappeared or were jailed in the following years.
 Several Orthodox bishops from Omsk and Simbirsk wrote an open letter to Pope Benedict XV, as the Father of all Christianity, describing the murder of priests, the destruction of their churches and other persecutions in their areas."